 Diagnosis usually involves talking about your symptoms and ruling out any medical condition that could cause the symptoms.
 Testing and diagnosis often include a referral to a mental health professional to make a diagnosis.
 Diagnosis may include: Physical exam.

+How are dissociative disorders treated?
 Treatment of dissociative disorders usually consists of psychotherapy (talk therapy) to help you gain control over the dissociative process and symptoms.

 Psychotherapy takes place with a trained, licensed mental health professional, such as a psychologist or psychiatrist.
 It can provide support, education and guidance to you and/or your family to help you function better and increase your well-being.